 The goal, other than to have a wonderful time with family and friends over Christmas, it to not get yourself in a financial hole, which means either staying out of debt completely or not getting yourself any further in debt.

-Here’s to a January you can afford and enjoy!
+Here’s to not going broke over Christmas and to a January you can afford and enjoy!